Find Affordable College Courses

 Read full report on Chemistry at Appalachian State University

-University of North Carolina at Wilmington landed the #7 spot in the 2023 rankings for the best chemistry programs.
-UNCW is a fairly large public school located in the city of Wilmington.
+University of North Carolina at Wilmington came in at #7 in this year’s edition of the Best Chemistry Schools in North Carolina ranking.
+UNCW is a fairly large public school located in the midsize city of Wilmington.

 While working on their degree, chemistry majors at UNCW accumulate an average of around $23,958 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $278.